 How to apply

-Send your CV, a one-page personal statement outlining your interest in consultation-liaison psychiatry, and three letters of recommendation, including one from your general psychiatry training director indicating that you are in good standing in your program or have successfully completed the program.
-In addition, please send the common application form from the Academy of Consultation-Liaison Psychiatry website.
+We accept both the Electronic Residency Application System (ERAS) application and the Academy of Consultation-Liaison Psychiatry (ACLP) Common Application, which can be found on the the Academy of Consultation-Liaison Psychiatry website.
+If you are under financial hardship, we encourage you to use the Common Application.
+The required documents are your CV, a one-page personal statement outlining your interest in consultation-liaison psychiatry, and three letters of recommendation, including one from your psychiatry training director indicating that you are in good standing in your program or have successfully completed the program.
 In your statement, indicate if you currently hold a California Medical License; if not, please attest to your eligibility for such.
-A complete set of training documents will be requested prior to final acceptance.
-All requested materials should be sent electronically to the contact information listed below.
+All materials sent along with the Common Application should be e-mailed to the contacts listed below.

 Our program starts accepting applications on July 1, and the deadline to submit an application is December 1.
 We accept applications from candidates eligible for J1 and H1B visas.